 Mr. Shapiro’s arbitration and jury trial experience is well-regarded by his peers, garnering him a 5.0 Preeminent AV rating by Martindale Hubbell – the rating reflects the highest level of legal ability and ethical standards awarded by the bar and judiciary.
 Mr. Shapiro holds a spotless record for ethics throughout the state of California, and has maintained this status for over 40 years.
 He has been featured annually in Los Angeles Magazine’s list of Southern California’s Super Lawyers.

-Mr. Shapiro is a member of the State Bar of California, as well as the Consumer Attorneys Association of Los Angeles and the Consumer Attorneys of California.
+Mr. Shapiro is a member of the State Bar of California, the American Board of Trial Advocates, and the Consumer Attorneys Association of Los Angeles and the Consumer Attorneys of California.
 He is admitted to practice before all courts in the state of California.

 Mr. Shapiro received his bachelor’s degree from California State University, Northridge in 1968, where he majored in philosophy.
 The injury lawyer joined Lewitt Hackman as a Shareholder in 1980.